OneHQ/cassy/README.markdown

 The first two keys are the time-to-expiry for the login and service tickets respectively.
 The class for the authentication can be any constant which responds to a `validates` method.
 By default, only Devise authentication is supported at the moment.

+Next, you will need to tell Cassy to load its routes in your application which you can do by calling `cassy` in `config/routes.rb`:

+    Rails.application.routes.draw do
+      cassy

+      # your routes go here
+    end

 Boom, done.
 Now this application will act as a CAS server.

+For customization options please see the "Customization" section below.

 ## Configuration

-The configuration options for this gem go into a file, probably `config/cassy.yml` at the root of the project if you've set it up as advised, and allow the engine to be customised.
+The configuration options for this gem goes into a file called `config/cassy.yml` at the root of the project if you've set it up as advised, and this allows the engine to be configured.

 These configuration options are detailed here for your convenience.
 For specific term definitions, please consult the CAS spec.